 You must give us all the information and co-operation that we require to take the recovery action.
+We will only request information or cooperation that is required to enable us to pursue the recovery action and will provide an explanation as to why it is needed.

-You must not do anything which prejudices us in taking any recovery action.
+You must not do anything which prejudices us in taking any recovery action without our written consent.
 For example, you must not: